nddipiazza/SharepointLoadGenerator/README.md

-# Create test sites, subsites, sharepoint site groups, document libraries and upload file structure

 I needed a way to take a blank sharepoint and populate it full of useful data.
+This is useful for people who are integrating with sharepoint and want to develop some sort of connector but want to have something that is less happy-path than a blank sharepoint.

+# Automate the creation of test sites, subsites, sharepoint site groups, document libraries with uploaded files

 The powershell script https://github.com/nddipiazza/SharepointLoadGenerator/blob/master/sharepoint-load-test-data-generator.ps1 creates sites, sub-sites and document libraries, and then is capable of uploading folders from your file system into document libraries.